In 1965, Gordon Moore made a bold claim.

 His theory became known as Moore’s law.
-It explains the rapid development of technology over the past half-century.

 The gas guzzler is history.